johngitahi/ksi/README.md

-# cog - cli ed-like text editor
+# ksi - cli ed-like text editor

-This is a simple command line text editor I have written in the Rust language.
-It allows you to view, edit, and savetext files from the command line. (just as how ed works)
+This is a simple command line text editor I have written in Rust.
+It allows you to view, edit, and save text files from the command line. (just as how ed works)

 ## Usage